gbrefosco/learning-nest/README.md

 Basic project for learning purposes.

 For now:
-A basic NestJS application, using typescript with some features.
+A basic NestJS application with typescript.
+Including the following:
  - A route to return a 'Hello World!' using GraphQL.
  - A route to return a 'Hello World!' using gRPC.